Current employer: EY

 Would you recommend undertaking a course with the University of Plymouth, and why?

-I would advise prospective students to consider studying at Plymouth University; indeed, I have already recommended to people that they should undertake a masters degree at Plymouth University.
+I would advise prospective students to consider studying at the University of Plymouth; indeed, I have already recommended to people that they should undertake a masters degree at the University of Plymouth.
 For me, it was a great combination of a very supportive university, motivating lecturers, a great variety of optional modules, as well as a beautiful landscape and very kind people.

 Inspired by this story?

 For more information about studying business management please visit our MSc Business and Management course page.
 For more information about our range of courses within the Plymouth Business School, please visit the school page.

 Want to find similar alumni?